docker/docs/datacenter/ucp/2.2/guides/admin/backups-and-disaster-recovery.md

 ---
-description: Learn how to backup your Docker Universal Control Plane cluster, and to recover your cluster from an existing backup.
+description: Learn how to backup your Docker Universal Control Plane swarm, and to recover your swarm from an existing backup.
 keywords: ucp, backup, restore, recovery
 title: Backups and disaster recovery
 ---